alecksandr26/alecksandr26/README.md

 :raised_hands: Pls will be a honor if you take a look at my personal projects. <br /><br />
 :runner: And feel free to do a fork and play with them. <br />

-:point_right: My linkedin profile: [Link](https://www.linkedin.com/in/erick-alejandro-carrillo-lopez-988112219/)
+:point_right: My linkedin profile: [Link](https://www.linkedin.com/in/erick-alejandro-carrillo-lopez-988112219/) :point_left:

 <!---